NSapozhnikov/miRNA_DB_Parser/README.md

 # miRNA_DB_Parser
-## 9.11.2021
+## 9.14.2021
 ## miRNA_DB_Parser
+ is a set of scripts to gather certain information from miRNA DataBases.

- is a Python script that collects certain information from open miRNA databases (miRDB) and writes it to the outfile (.xlsx).
+ miRNA_DB_Parser is a Python script that collects certain information from open miRNA databases (miRDB) and writes it to the outfile (.xlsx).

+ TargetScan_DB_Parser.py downloads .xlsx file from TargetScan site for each miRNA in the input file to its directory, and after appending its content deletes each downloaded file.
 ## How to install
 To run this script you'll need an installed [Python 3](https://www.python.org/downloads/).
 Place the .py script and .xlsx file in the same directory.